Stéphane Henchoz: Blackburn Rovers

 In June 1997, he turned down an opportunity to join Manchester United, instead signing for Blackburn Rovers for a fee of £3 million.
 Henchoz enjoyed a very successful debut Premiership season as Rovers finished sixth in 1997–98, although they were then relegated at the end of the 1998–99 season.
-Henchoz remained a Premiership player after being purchased for £3.5 million by Liverpool.
+Henchoz, however, remained in the Premiership, after being purchased for £3.5 million by Liverpool.

 Liverpool

-At Liverpool, Henchoz became a regular member of the first team during his five-and-a-half year stay at Anfield.
+At Liverpool, Henchoz became a regular member of the first team during his five-and-a-half-year stay at Anfield.
 Henchoz proved to be an inspirational signing and was popular with the Liverpool fans.
 He formed an effective central defensive partnership with Sami Hyypiä.
 This partnership played an important part in Liverpool's historic cup treble in 2001, although it was Henchoz's clumsy challenge on Martin O'Connor in the 90th minute of the League Cup final against Birmingham City that led to extra time (the match itself was only settled on penalties).
 Henchoz is also remembered for inadvertently blocking a goalbound Thierry Henry shot with his arm in the 17th minute of that year's FA Cup final, Liverpool then went on to win the match with two Michael Owen finishes.

-His last two seasons were interrupted due to spells of injury but he still surpassed the 200 mark of games for Liverpool in 2003–04.
+His last two seasons were interrupted due to spells of injury, but he still surpassed the 200 mark of games for Liverpool in 2003–04.

 With injury problems and Gerard Houllier preferring Igor Bišćan at centre half, Henchoz became something of a bit part player appearing as an occasional right back.
 Eventually, the Henchoz-Hyypiä partnership was rekindled in 2003–04, helping Liverpool to fourth place in the league.